Create a DIY pillow wreath for St. Patrick’s Day! A great sewing project for beginner sewers and perfect for your favorite green fabrics!

 One of our favorite traditions is having a really nice St. Patrick’s Day dinner.
 Last year I made a traditional Irish Coddle following this recipe from Wholefully with soda bread.
 It gave me a chance to use my beautiful new dutch oven!
 I still have to figure out what we’re going to try for dinner this year.

-I first learned to make these pillow wreaths from my mom, who made her first one, a Christmas one, in the 1980s.
+I first learned to make these pillow wreaths from my mom, who made her first one, a Christmas one, in the early 1980s.
 Growing up, I always loved when she brought this wreath out for the holidays, and now I love seeing them hanging in my own house.
-This St. Patrick’s Day Pillow wreath was extra fun because my mom and I made them together :)
+This St. Patrick’s Day Pillow wreath was extra fun because my mom and I made matching ones together.

 For the 12″ diameter wreath, you will need about 29-35 pillows, depending on how full you want your wreath to look.
 For this wreath I used 32 pillows made from six different fabrics.
-I usually try to make 5 or 6 pillows from each fabric.
-For this wreath some of the fabrics I was using were scraps I had on hand that only made a few pillows each.
+I usually try to make 5 or 6 pillows from each fabric (unless I use a charm pack).
+For this wreath, some of the fabrics I was using were scraps I had on hand that only made a few pillows each.
 To make up for that, I just made extra pillows of the fabrics I had more of.

 Flip the pillows inside out and push out all of the corners.

-Step Five: Tie the pillows onto the wreath using the ribbon.
-Each piece of ribbon can be about 8″ long.
-If you have a tough time doing small things with your hands, I’d recommend cutting your ribbon at 10″ or more to give you more ribbon to work with.
-You may want to cut one and test it out.
+Tie each pillow onto the wire wreath form with a piece of ribbon about 8″ long.
+I recommend testing the 8″ out with one pillow before cutting all of the ribbon.
+You may find you want to cut the ribbon a little longer at 10″ to make tying the pillows on easier.
 Once you decide on an ideal length, you can cut them all out.
 You can always trim the ribbons down after they are all tied :)

 Start on the outer ring and work your way in.
 For this wreath the outer ring has 14 pillows, the middle has 10 pillows, and the inner ring has 8 pillows.
 So I used 32 pillows total.
 You can decide how full you want your wreath to look and always do more or less.
 This Christmas wreath was made with 35 pillows; 14 for the outer ring, 12 for the middle ring, and 9 for the inner ring.
 This Thanksgiving wreath was made with 30 pillows; 13 for the outer ring, 10 on the middle ring and 7 on the inner ring.
 So you can see – you can really do it however you want!